rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 ## Your Output

-**Section:** Problem Statement
+**Section:** Problem or opportunity statement

-In the provided Hack Event Template, fill in the **Problem Statement** section.
+In the provided Hack Event Template, fill in the **Problem or opportunity statement** section.
 Summarize the single challenge or opportunity your team agreed on as a clear, concise statement.

 ---